matilogias/Auto-instruction-creator/README.md

 # Auto instruction creator

 Auto instruction creator Tool is a simple GUI-based application that allows users to take screenshots of specific areas on their screen, add descriptions to each screenshot, and save the collection as a Microsoft Word document.
 It also supports loading and editing existing projects(project is folder with screanshots descriptions descriptions).
-The tool was created because I needed a way to quickly create instructions fo rmy clients, and I wanted to automate the process as much as possible.
+The tool was created because I needed a way to quickly create instructions for my clients, and I wanted to automate the process as much as possible.
 Tool is created mostly using GPT-3.5 and GPT-4 models.
 I wanted to share this tool with the community in case anyone else finds it useful.
 This tool is working on only windows and takes screenshots of the primary monitor only.

 ## Features